TheStoneMX/Git-Actions-GCP-AWS-Azure/README.md

     0.- need to create keys for each cloud provider to communicate :
-    1.- ssh-keygen -t rsa # keys are saved to /home/{user_name}/.ssh/id_rsa.pub 2.- print out the key cat /home/{user_name}/.ssh/id_rsa.pub 3.- then create a new key by copying the key and pasted in the GitHub menu-->settings->SSH & GPC Keys 4.- this has to be done by each provider
+    1.- ssh-keygen -t rsa # keys are saved to /home/{user_name}/.ssh/id_rsa.pub 2.- print out the key cat /home/{user_name}/.ssh/id_rsa.pub 3.- then create a new key by copying the key and paste in the GitHub menu-->settings->SSH & GPC Keys 4.- this has to be done by each provider
     5.- Copy from the menu "code-local-" git@github.com:TheStoneMX/Git-Actions-GCP-AWS-Azure.git to each provider shell 6.- makefile all
-    7.- Crete Triggers to be notified when the source code changes so it will recompile the code, generate the Docker file, and push it to Kubernetes
+    7.- Create Triggers to be notified when the source code changes so it will recompile the code, generate the Docker file, and push it to Kubernetes